-Konstantin Popović began his violin studies at the age of five in Belgrade, Yugoslavia.
-A few months later, he was acknowledged as the most promising beginner violinist by the members of the board of education for strings.
-This recognition led to a performance on a national television program about the history of violin music.
+Konstantin Popović began his violin studies at the age of five in Belgrade, Yugoslavia, where he was acknowledged as the most promising beginner violinist by the members of the board of education for strings.

-After graduating from U of T, he extended his orchestral studies as a member of the National Youth Orchestra of Canada and National Academy Orchestra.
-As a member of the National Youth Orchestra, he toured most major Canadian cities, numerous countries in Europe and Asia.
+After graduating he extended his orchestral studies as a member of the National Youth Orchestra of Canada and National Academy Orchestra.
+As a member of the National Youth Orchestra, he toured major Canadian cities and numerous countries in Europe and Asia.

-In 2000, Konstantin became the Assistant Concertmaster of Windsor Symphony.
-The same year, he also won an equivalent position in Sinfonia Toronto, a string orchestra comprised of fourteen members.
+In 2000, Konstantin became the Assistant Concertmaster of the Windsor Symphony Orchestra.
+That year, he won an equivalent position in Sinfonia Toronto, a string orchestra comprised of fourteen members.

-Konstantin has been featured as a violin soloist on numerous tracks of Kosta Arnakouros’ instrumental CD Mediterranean Rendezvous released in 2004.
+Konstantin has been featured as a violin soloist on numerous tracks of Kosta Arnakouros’ instrumental CD Mediterranean Rendezvous.
 He also did studio work for composer-arranger Charles Cozens of Somerset Entertainment and was featured as a first violinist of a string quartet on the same recording.

 Konstantin has had the honour of collaborating with conductors such as Giuseppe Lanzetta, Nurhan Arman, Peter Wiebe, Charles Greenwell, Ivars Taurins, Janez Govednik, Mark Skazinetsky, Fabio Mastrangelo, John Morris Russell and Robert Franz.